 - No. Our claims experience suggests thefts of vehicles, and thefts from vehicles, does not differ significantly enough to warrant a further discount between vehicles with and without alarms.

-- Insurance research shows drivers under 25 have a higher likelihood of lodging a claim where they are at fault.
+- Drivers under 25 have a higher likelihood of lodging a claim where they are at fault.
 To compensate for that, an age excess applies if you are at fault in an accident.

 - Agreed value is the amount we agree to insure your vehicle for and remains fixed for the term of the current policy period.
 It is adjusted on each renewal and shown on your current schedule.
 An agreed value policy means that in the unfortunate event of your vehicle being declared a total loss, you know what you’ll be covered for, regardless of changes in the market.
 This value includes modifications, manufacturers' options and accessories that we have agreed to insure.

 What is the difference between Comprehensive, Third Party Fire and Theft and Third Party Property Damage Motor Vehicle Insurance?Comprehensive provides cover for loss or damage to your vehicle in the event of an accident, fire or theft.
 It also covers your legal liability for loss or damage to another person's vehicle or property.
-Third Party Fire and Theft provides cover damage to your vehicle by fire and theft only and your legal liability for loss or damage to another person's vehicle or property.
+Third Party Fire and Theft provides cover for damage to your vehicle by fire and theft only and your legal liability for loss or damage to another person's vehicle or property.
 Third Party Property Damage provides cover for your legal liability for loss or damage to another person's vehicle or property - however, it does not cover damage to your car.
-Find out more about People's Choice Credit Union Car Insurance.

 - An ‘excess’ is your contribution towards the cost of a claim.
 We will reduce the amount we pay you for a claim for any one incident by your excess amount.
 This can be found on your policy schedule.
 You cannot remove the excess by paying a higher premium.